avaleske/SharkEyes/README.md

 And if you change a task, you have to restart celery or it won't see it.
 This was really confusing for awhile when I had swapped the order of the return arguments.

 Also, you can run `sqlite3 db.sqlite3` to get a sql promp and see the database. `.tables` gets you a list of tables, `.headers on` turns on headers for the output when you run a query, and `.mode column` columnates the output so it's actually usable.

+###DB Schema
+I should probably also explain my thinking regarding the db schema as well.
+For netcdf files it's pretty straightforward.
+At some point I want to add a field for the generated date as well, not just the downloaded date, and we'll have to do a south migration for that and such.

+For Overlays, there's Overlays, OverlayDefinitions, and Parameters.
+An OverlayDefinition knows everything about the type, the name, the function that it needs to call to run it, and whether it's one of the base overlays that are automatically run.
+(Any overlay someone makes custom won't be a base overlay.)

+Parameters will be a way to list the custom parameters that an overlay uses when building it, like temperature range, number of gradient levels, etc. These act like a dictionary, with the OverlayDefinition as the containing object (hence the foreign key.)

+An Overlay, then, is an instance of an OverlayDefinition, and knows when it was created and where it's stuff is.
+Should be easy to get a list of overlay definitions, and then ask for the newest of each corresponding Overlay to display to the user.
+I imagine this will be done when the view for the menu is built, so the javascript just knows what directory to go to for the tiles...